 We also share our annual financial statements and selected policies:

 Commitment to International Accountability Standards

-We are members of Accountable Now, reporting on our alignment to the Global Standard for CSO Accountability, and as members of the CHS Alliance we are committed to the Core Humanitarian Standard for Quality and Accountability, implementation of which in our largest emergency responses is being independently verified through the Humanitarian Quality Assurance Initiative.
+We report on our alignment to the Global Standard for CSO Accountability, and as members of the CHS Alliance we are committed to the Core Humanitarian Standard for Quality and Accountability, implementation of which in our largest emergency responses has been independently verified through the Humanitarian Quality Assurance Initiative.